Getting Started

 In addition to the default create ticket forms, you have the option to set up multiple custom forms for your end-users to create tickets.
 More details on creating these custom forms can be found in this help center article.

 Let’s say you’ve created multiple forms for your organization.
 They’ll now start to appear in the welcome message as shown in the above screenshot.
-You’ll notice that, in addition to the default commands such as ‘create’, ‘status’, and ‘reset’, there are four additional commands present.
+You’ll notice that, in addition to the default commands such as ‘create’, ‘status’, and ‘reset’, there are other additional commands present.
 These commands correspond to the newly created custom forms.

 These are the various powerful operations available for use in the Desk365 Teams Support Bot.